Indigenous Youth become Marine Biologists in Training

 On the last day of camp, each girl shared the research they had completed and what they had learned.
 Even the quietest and shyest among them got excited and animated as they spoke about their projects.

-While their time together was short — only a few hours afters school — at the end of the week, the girls went home with a new vision of the careers available to them, and a love for the world’s oceans and science sparked in them all.
+While their time together was short — only a few hours after school — at the end of the week, the girls went home with a new vision of the careers available to them, and a love for the world’s oceans and science sparked in them all.

 Students work on their research projects.